syncfusion-content/maui-docs/MAUI/Backdrop/header-configuration.md

 ## Icon text customization

-You can customize the icon text in the navigation header by setting the `OpenText` and `CloseText` properties in `SfBackdropPage`.
+Customize the icon text in the navigation header by setting the `OpenText` and `CloseText` properties in the `SfBackdropPage.`

 {% tabs %}